Business » Finance » Utilities

 Effective January 1, 2012, all amounts not paid by the applicable due dates will be subject to twelve percent (12%) interest per annum calculated annually.
 Payments must be received by the City on or before the applicable due dates in order for the customer to avoid interest charges.

-The City offers a monthly Direct Debit Equalized Payment Option for customers with utility accounts.
+The City offers monthly Direct Debit Payment Option for customers on utility accounts.
 If you choose to participate in the plan, your utility bill will be adjusted accordingly and automatically taken out of your bank account on the last day of each month.

 When does the plan start?